 There are pros and cons to both items.
 For instance the SmartThings starter pack is nice but it also involves putting obtrusive sensors all over the house.
 Also the VeraLite is very user-friendly, but it is somewhat limited to the types of devices it can control (mostly just thermostats, locks, and bulbs as of now.)

 UPDATE#1: There’s a new “Vera” on the horizon.
 No details yet, but I’ll keep you posted as soon as I get the details.
-For now, the VeraLite has been reduced in price to less than $100.
+For now, the VeraLite has been reduced in price.
 This effectively negates the price difference between the SmartThings vs VeraLite.